KetchuppOfficial/Graphic_Optimization/README.md

 # Mandelbrot Set

 This project is C++ implementation of the Mandelbrot set renderer.
-The feature the project is using Intel<sup>&reg;</sup> Intrinsics for optimization of calculations.
+The feature of the project is using Intel<sup>&reg;</sup> Intrinsics for optimization of calculations.
+This program is the first part of one task, the second one is [Alpha Blending](https://github.com/KetchuppOfficial/Alpha_Blending).

 ## Dependencies

-Visulization of the Mandelbrot set is implemented by [TXLib](https://github.com/ded32/TXLib) by [Ilya Dedinsky (aka ded 32)](https://github.com/ded32).
+Visulization of the Mandelbrot set is implemented by [TXLib](https://github.com/ded32/TXLib) by [Ilya Dedinsky (aka ded32)](https://github.com/ded32).

 ## Results